༻༺❁༻༺

 4.]
 And now, she was left wondering if her night of tragedy had come to an end or if there was more to come.

-Her thoughts were interrupted by the glow of her phone, lighting up the dark night.
-It was her mom calling again.
-How could she share the truth about her health?
+Her thoughts were interrupted by the glow of her phone, illuminating the dark night.
+It was her mom's call again.
+How could she share the truth, the diagnosis with her?
 She lacked the courage to do so, and she doubted she would ever find it.
-Her mother had already endured so much; she couldn't bear to see her lose her smile.
+Her mother had already endured so much; she couldn’t bear to see her mother lose her smile.

-Taking a few deep breaths, she reached for her phone to answer the call, but her focus shifted a shadow that suddenly appeared before her, making the surroundings feel even darker and chilling the air.
+Taking a few deep, calming breaths, she sat straight, reached for her phone, but her focus shifted sharply a shadow that suddenly appeared before her, making the surroundings feel even darker and chilling the air.
 Fear gripped her as her heart raced and her arms trembled.

 She couldn’t see his face, nor could she gauge his height as he bent down, resting his hands on his knees, inhaling deeply.
 It felt as if he was stealing her breath away, leaving her lungs feeling empty.
 She was captivated by him, unable to blink or look away.

-Dressed in a black shirt, trousers, and a loosely tied tie which loose to take breaths, he seemed to embody darkness itself.
-His presence was more darker than his attire, as if the color black was crafted to serve him.
+Dressed in a black shirt, trousers, and a loosely tied tie which he loses more to take breaths, he seemed to embody darkness itself.
+His presence was darker than his attire, as if the color black was crafted to serve him.

-As her phone stop to ring, the last flicker of light vanished, leaving her enveloped in his consuming darkness.
+As her phone stopped to ring, the last flicker of light vanished, leaving her enveloped in his consuming darkness.

 As his breath steadied, his cold and seductive voice reverberated through the stillness, "I know I'm handsome and perfect, but..."

-He straightened his posture, his eyes searching for her face, trying to catch a glimpse of her, but its obscured by the shadows of the night.
+He straightened his posture, his eyes searching for her face, trying to catch a glimpse of her, but it was obscured by the shadows of the night.
 His piercing, icy gaze locked onto hers.
-She was dressed in a blue top and black trouser jeans, she felt a shiver course through her at the mere connection of their eyes; it was a mix of fear and danger that her mind recognized, yet her body betrayed her, refusing to move.
+She was dressed in a blue t-shirt and black trouser jeans, she felt a shiver course through her at the mere connection of their eyes; it was a mix of fear and danger that her mind recognized, yet her body betrayed her, refusing to move.

-He began to twirl the ring on his index finger with his other hand.
-Noticing her unwavering stare, he remarked with a smirk, "Staring at me isn't good for you, darling," his voice rich and deep.
+He narrowed his eyes and began to twirl the black ring on his index finger with his other hand with amusement.
+Noticing her unwavering stare, he remarked with a smirk beneath a surface, "Staring at me isn't good for you, darling," his voice is rich and deep sin.

 Heat rushed to her cheeks, turning them a deep crimson as she felt her body ignite with warmth.
 Quickly, she averted her eyes and swallowed hard, trying to soothe her dry throat, the resonance of his chilling voice still echoing in her ears, especially the way he had addressed her.